Multiple birth: Human multiple births

 In humans, the average length of pregnancy (2 weeks fewer than gestation) is 38 weeks with a single fetus.
 This average decreases for each additional fetus: to 36 weeks for twin births, 32 weeks for triplets, and 30 weeks for quadruplets.
 With the decreasing gestation time, the risks from immaturity at birth and subsequent viability increase with the size of the sibling group.
-Only as of the twentieth century have more than four all survived infancy.
+Only in the twentieth century have more than four children survived infancy.

 Recent history has also seen increasing numbers of multiple births.
 In the United States, it has been estimated that by 2011, 36% of twin births, and 78% of triplet and higher-order births resulted from conception by assisted reproductive technology.

 Twins

 Twins are by far the most common form of multiple births in humans.
 The U.S. Centers for Disease Control and Prevention report more than 132,000 sets of twins out of 3.9 million births of all kinds each year, about 3.4%, or 1 in 30.
 Compared to other multiple births, twin births account for 97% of them in the US.
 Without fertility treatments, the probability is about 1 in 60; with fertility treatments, it can be as high as 20-25%.

-Dizygotic (fraternal) twins can be caused by a hyperovulation gene in the mother.
+A hyperovulation gene in the mother can cause dizygotic (fraternal) twins.
 Although the father's genes do not influence the woman's chances of having twins, he could influence his children's chances of having twins by passing on a copy of the hyperovulation gene to them.

 Monozygotic (identical) twins do not run in families.
 The twinning is random, due to the egg splitting, so all parents have an equal chance of conceiving identical twins.